walmartlabs/concord-website/docs/plugins/concord.md

   - log: "Hello!"
   - ${misc.throwBpmnError("oh no!")}

-  # will be invoked only for the parent process
+  # invoked only for the parent process
   onCancel:
   - log: "Handling a cancellation..."

-  # will be invoked only for the parent process
+  # invoked only for the parent process
   onFailure:
   - log: "Handling a failure..."
 ```